OSU-IAM/ansible-midpoint/README.md

 * `midpoint.standalone_install` is required, which must be `true` or `false`
 * `midpoint.midpoint_cname` is the hostname that will be used to access the midPoint application
+* `midpoint.log_archive_dir` is the path where archived midPoint log files should be stored

 ### Optional Parameters